HewlettPackard/supersim/docs/basic_sims.md

 The time based information related to flits, packets, messages, and transactions is contained in the `message_log` which is a custom file format.
-In this example, we've also SuperSim to compress the file by giving it a `.gz` file extension.
+In this example, we've also told SuperSim to compress the file by giving it a `.gz` file extension.
 View its structure with the following command:

 ``` sh